Sharing illegal content

 Children and young people may not be aware that engaging in this material is against the law.
-They might not be aware that it is still considered to be child exploitation material, even if the material is taken by the young person of themselves.
+They might not be aware that it is still considered to be child abuse material, even if the material is taken by the young person of themselves.

 Information about illegal and harmful content, including how to report it if you come across it online can be found here.

 What can I do?

 - Maintain supervision of your child when they are online

 - Encourage your child to identify trusted adults who can help.

 If they do come across something, they should know come to you or another trusted adult who can help.

 It’s never too early to start teaching young children about technology and online safety.
 The early learning resource Playing IT Safe can help you do this.

 Playing IT Safe is a free resource developed for prior to school aged children.
 It’s an introduction to digital technology and online safety education and includes a series of play-based activities that children can undertake in early learning environments with educators, and at home with parents and carers.